This is what it’s all about. It’s the reason we shave our heads, host events, give money and rally anyone who will

 Meet our Scientific Advisory Committee.

 When Abby was 4 years old, she was diagnosed with Ph+ acute lymphoblastic leukemia and given a 20% chance at survival.
 St. Baldrick’s–funded research helped improve her chance of survival to an approximate 70%.

-It takes decades of work to reach new discoveries through research, but children’s lives are being saved today because of research funded by St. Baldrick’s.
+It takes decades of work to reach new discoveries, but children’s lives are being saved today because of research funded by St. Baldrick’s.